src-d/code-annotation/README.md

 ### Github OAuth tokens

 1. You need OAuth application on github.
-[Read how to create it](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).
+You need an OAuth application on GitHub.
+See [how to create OAuth applications on GitHub](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).

     `Authorization callback URL: http://127.0.0.1:8080/oauth-callback`

 2. Copy `.env.tpl` to `.env`.

-3. On a [page](https://github.com/settings/developers) with your application find `Client ID` and `Client Secret` and put them in `.env` file.
+3. Retrieve the values for your application's Client ID and Client Secret from the [GitHub Developer Settings page](https://github.com/settings/developers) and add them to the end of the corresponding lines in .env.

 ### Docker